098: Behind the Scenes (II)

 Start with drawing

-1/ First, do a light pencil sketch.
+1/ First, do a light pencil sketch

 Then outline using a dark pen.

-2/ Take a photo.
+2/ Take a photo

-3/ Crop, rotate.
+3/ Crop, rotate

-4/ Good contrast is helpful.
+4/ Tip: Good contrast helps

-🔽 This part happens in a mobile app.
+🔽 This part uses a mobile app.

 Note :